rbmanez/Prosper-IT-Consulting-Internship/README.md

 ## Conclusion
-In the course of 8 weeks, The Live Project Sprints provided me with an abundance of practical experience that improved my knowledge and skills as a software developer.
+In the course of 8 weeks, my internship with Prosper I.T.
+Consulting provided me with an abundance of practical experience that improved my knowledge and skills as a software developer.
 I grew a deeper understanding of the development process, workflow, and team collaborations and communications.

 #### My Take Away Lessons
 - Patience and persistence are keys to improvement.